wp-plugins/wp-social-likes/readme.txt

 == Changelog ==

+= 1.4 =
+ * Option to place first image in the post/page to the Image URL field (required by Pinterest)
+ * Russian social network buttons now available for English version of WordPress

 = 1.3 =
  * Default message text based on the title of page/post being shared (Feedback from Yevgen Timashov)